 Ancient Roman military did not have much sentiment for nationality.
 Their culture favored status beyond rights.
 The Roman civitas was inseparable from the city of Rome.

-It did not mean respect for civilian entitlement.
+It did not mean respect for civilian norms.
 Latin had words as aerarius and aerarium, for Roman residents who had to pay tax, but were not allowed to vote or hold offices.
-Without legal rationale, Caesars could give death verdicts among any people within their armed range.
+Without legal rationale, Caesars could give death verdicts among any people within the military range.

 Ancient Rome was not as much or often a republic, as a practice at pretending it, and the most convincing theory on the true causes for its fall remains the one to blame financial shortages, along with a mercenary culture.

-Ancient Roman civilians were unable to venture and do business, under the actually regime conditions.
+Civilians had difficulty venturing and doing business, under the actually regime conditions.
 Foreign land exploitation required infrastructure and staffing the Roman coffer became unable to pay.
 The status-driven culture did not give a sense of national identity, to the people at large.

 We have to be very selective, if we want to pick worthwhile aspects about the Antiquity.
 Feel welcome to compare the PIE, the Proto-Indo-European theory.